agoravoting/agora-api/admin/README.md

       "extra": []
     }

 The id field is optional, it defaults to the election directory name

-* nginx, if localPort is set to 8000 in admin script
+Forward port in nginx, for example

     server {
-        listen         94.23.34.20:8000;
+        listen         1.1.1.1:8000;
-        server_name    vota.podemos.info;
+        server_name    foo.bar;

         location / {
             proxy_pass http://localhost:8000;
         }
     }

-* chmod u+x on admin, eopeers